cedricvicera/cedricvicera.github.io/bookshelf.md

 19. *Based Deleuze: The Reactionary Leftism of Gilles Deleuze* ∙ Justin Murphy
 20. *The New Right: A Journey to the Fringe of American Politics* ∙ Michael Malice
 21. *Bronze Age Mindset* ∙ Bronze Age Pervert
+22. *Economics in One Lesson* ∙ Henry Hazlitt
 </section>
 </details>